GoogleChrome/developer.chrome.com/site/en/docs/webstore/rating/index.md

 ## Strong language

-Apps that contain explicit or frequent use of profanity should be rated "Mature.”
+Apps that contain explicit or frequent use of profanity should be rated "Mature."

 ## Violence

-Graphic cartoon or fantasy violence should be rated “Mature.”
-For example, games that depict graphic violence like decapitations or close-ups of wounds should be rated “Mature.”
+Graphic cartoon or fantasy violence should be rated "Mature."
+For example, games that depict graphic violence like decapitations or close-ups of wounds should be rated "Mature."
 Gratuitous real violence is not allowed in the Chrome Web Store.

 ## Alcohol, tobacco and drugs

-Apps that focus on the consumption or sale of drugs, alcohol or tobacco should be rated “Mature.”
+Apps that focus on the consumption or sale of drugs, alcohol or tobacco should be rated "Mature."
-For example, a game where the main character is a drug dealer should be rated “Mature.”
+For example, a game where the main character is a drug dealer should be rated "Mature."
 Illegal activity or alcohol, tobacco or drug content that is targeted at minors is not allowed in the Chrome Web Store.